 The Office of Student Services supports students in registering for classes, managing student data, and providing academic records.
-Registrar Shari Gallagher offices in B102, across from the Florance Center and next to the Guidance & College Planning office.
+Registrar Shari Gallagher offices in D200, on the second level between the A and B buildings.

 Students who attend classes every day increase their chance of success in their studies.
 Parents may request that their child be absent for a single day or multiple days using the Anticipated Absence Form, which must be submitted to DeLaSalle at least three days prior to the first date of the anticipated absence.
 Students with approved absences have the obligation of completing the Anticipated Absence Form and making appropriate arrangements with teachers to ensure that all missed academic work will be completed.